JoJoJet/bevy-trait-query/README.md

 }

 fn main() {
+    // We must import this trait in order to register our trait impls.
+    // If we don't register them, they will be invisible to the game engine. use bevy_trait_query::RegisterExt;

     App::new()
-        // We must register each trait impl, otherwise they are invisible to the game engine.
+        // Register our components.
         .register_component_as::<dyn Tooltip, Person>()
         .register_component_as::<dyn Tooltip, Monster>()
         .add_startup_system(setup)